jmlpmc/TestRepo/README.md

 # TestRepo
-Testing repository
+Testing repository -
-This is the first markdown file and it is the file-assignment of the Course 5 - Python Project for Data Science concerning the Hands-on Lab: Analyzing Historical Stock/Revenue Data and Building a Dashboard
+I´ll be uploading some files concernig SQL and Python as a result of the Data Analyst IBM training I am currently enrolled on